savonet/liquidshop/3-old/index.md

-The **liquidshop 4** is the fourth edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies.
+The **liquidshop 3** is the third edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies.
 The goal is to gather all people interested in Liquidsoap (of course) and welcome any contribution, related or not to Liquidsoap.